Finance4Good: Can finance change the world and eliminate poverty?

 Mehrpouya highlighted the need to debate the significant potentials but also risks and challenges associated with the rapid rise of diverse forms of private financing models in the world of development.
 All the panelists agreed that there is untapped potential in this emerging sector.

 At present, the primary source of financing for development comes from Private Equity, followed by Impact Investments, which are growing at a rate of $12 billion dollars per year (currently a $50 billion dollar sector).
 Private Equity firms focus on the financial return, while Impact Investing seeks to target specific social and environmental results in addition to financial profit.
-Erick Rajanonary, CEO of Guanomad, was the only panelist from the investee side of the equation, working in sustainable agriculture to create organic fertilizers from bat droppings in Madagascar.
+Erick Rajaonary, CEO of Guanomad, was the only panelist from the investee side of the equation, working in sustainable agriculture to create organic fertilizers from bat droppings in Madagascar.
 Founded in 2006, Guanomad now exports its six product lines all over the globe, with a third of exports going to the United States.
-Today, 40% of the firm is owned by a South African Private Equity firm, but Rajanonary reiterated the importance of development and investment driven by local resources and capacities.
+Today, 40% of the firm is owned by a South African Private Equity firm, but Rajaonary reiterated the importance of development and investment driven by local resources and capacities.
 Through the infusion of outside investment and technical assistance, Guanomad has become a viable investment opportunity for its capital providers, while at the same time driving social, economic, and environmental change in Madagascar.
 The enterprise has remained focused on continuously developing its product lines and its international markets while also addressing the larger concerns of Malagasy society such as food security, organic farming, rural development and environmental protection.
-Rajnonary also plays an active role in community development through education, professional training, healthcare and social empowerment of people.
+Rajaonary also plays an active role in community development through education, professional training, healthcare and social empowerment of people.

 On the other end of the spectrum, Jean Michel Severino’s’s Investisseurs & Partenaires (I&P) creates opportunities precisely for enterprises like Guanomad.
 The impact investment firm, dedicated to development in Sub-Saharan Africa, works in 15 African nations, and has invested in about 60 small and medium enterprises.
 One particularly successful investment was a cement tile factory owned by a female entrepreneur in Mali.
 I&P initially invested $50,000 into the firm, and following six years of guidance, the firm had a 30% turnover and 100 employees.
 I&P sold the company for $150,000, netting an impressive $100,000 profit on the initial investment.
 The fact that the company was owned by a woman in a mainly Muslim nation makes this even more impressive.
 It is creating these types of opportunities that will drive change across the developing world.
 As asserted by Jean Michel, it is critical to move beyond traditional investment models because there are viable ways through which corporations can use money to serve development and make soft profits at the same time.